-The challenging environment doesn’t just presents a logistical hurdle due to external influences—average temperatures on the Antarctic coast hover at an icy -10℃—but the needs of the research activities at McMurdo add another level of difficult to already complex project management.
+The challenging environment doesn’t just present a logistical hurdle due to external influences—average temperatures on the Antarctic coast hover at an icy -10℃—but the needs of the research activities at McMurdo add another level of difficulty to already complex project management.

 The Project Challenges Are Like Nothing Else On Earth

 The infrastructure modernization project has a complex array of success requirements—it must be environmentally sound, safe, innovative, affordable, sustainable, and it also has to adhere to the Antarctic Treaty.

 A few of the specific project goals for the design-build project include: